California State Police: Equipment

 In the final years of its existence the CSP fleet consisted of white Dodge Diplomats, then Chevrolet Caprices and finally Ford Crown Victorias with a large green and gold stripe running the length of the car.
 On the trunk lids in gold with green trim were the words “State Police".
 On each driver and front passenger door was a large seven-point gold-star badge with the State Capitol on the center seal.
 The words "State Police" in gold with green trim were on the front fenders.

-Prior to 1983 the CSP fleet consisted of Dodges and Plymouth's, also white, with no striping and the State Police shoulder patch as the door insignia.
+Prior to 1983 the CSP fleet consisted of Dodges and Plymouths, also white, with no striping and the State Police shoulder patch as the door insignia.

-Of note, CSP patrol cars (circa 1975-1983) were Plymouth Volares as part of a state fleet fuel saving directive by Governor Jerry Brown during his first two terms.
-Even State University and State Hospital Police downsized their vehicles or utilized Plymouth Fury IIIs with 225 c.i.d. “slant sixes” known as “campus police specials”.
+CSP patrol cars (circa 1975-1983) were Plymouth Volares as part of a state fleet fuel saving directive by Governor Jerry Brown during his first two terms.
+State University and State Hospital Police downsized their vehicles or utilized Plymouth Fury IIIs with 225 cuin Slant Six engines, known informally as "Campus Police Specials".
 The California Highway Patrol by nature of their mission was exempted from this directive.